Sam-Izdat/webui-editor-skeleton/src/lib/handlers/README.md

-Handlers are made to be "high-level" and as stupid as possible.
+Handlers are made to expose "high-level" abstractions and are written to be as stupid as possible.

-They don't directly involve themselves with UI (except for notification "toasts"), nor seek user confirmation or nor actively manage application state.
+They don't directly involve themselves with UI (except for notification "toasts"), nor seek user confirmation, nor actively manage application state.
+The may respond to global state changes.
 All actions are treated as definitive and final.

-This is mostly to keep keep excess code out of out of the SPA +page.svelte.
+This is mostly to keep excess code out of the SPA +page.svelte file.